sneakerhax/Posts/posts/Privilege_Escalation_in_your_Red_Team_career.md

 ## Study to meet objectives or for pure interest

 After limiting the scope to topics I was actively engaged in or needed improvement in, I realized I still needed more direction.
 It's essential to understand the reason why you're studying a topic.
 Are you meeting an objective?
 Or just constantly consuming without a goal?
-To become a more skilled penetration tester, you must be intentional about improving your skills.
+To become a more skilled Red Teamer, you must be intentional about improving your skills.
 Solving this problem occurred when I created a study board where each item measures an objective I'm trying to achieve.
 Sure, I still get sidetracked by exciting topics, but by ensuring at least 80% of your studying has an aim in mind, you can improve significantly faster.

 * Plan for objectives; not every possible scenario
 * Avoiding endless study cycles